AdobeDocs/campaign-classic.en/help/platform/using/crm-connectors.md

 CRMs listed below can be integrated into Adobe Campaign.

-Supported versions are detailed in the [Compatibility matrix](https://helpx.adobe.com/campaign/kb/compatibility-matrix.html).
+Supported versions are detailed in Campaign [Compatibility matrix](../../rn/using/compatibility-matrix.md).

 * **Salesforce.com**